 Prep for this game by using dot markers on paper plates as shown (visit the link below for more examples).
 Each kid takes a plate then uses it to “drive” around the room as you play music.
-When the music stops, they find a nearby partner and compare what they see on each other’s plates (e.g., “8 dots is more than 4 dots.
-1 green dot is less than 4 green dots.”
+When the music stops, they find a nearby partner and compare what they see on each other’s plates (e.g., “Eight dots is more than four dots.
+One green dot is less than four green dots.”
 Then start the music up and repeat!

 Use a hanger and plastic cups to build a super-simple weigh station.
 Kids will love dropping items into the cups to see which weighs more or less.
 Turn it into a game by having them try to guess which object weighs more first or how many of one item equals another.

 Looking for kindergarten math games that teach non-standard measurement?
 This idea is fun and easy.
 Cut colorful ribbons into a variety of lengths and place them in a bag.
 Each student pulls a ribbon from the bag.
 Then, put students in pairs and have them compare their ribbons to identify the longer one.
 The student with the longer ribbon keeps both, and the game continues.